aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-sql/_index.md

 | **API**            | **Type** | **Description**                       | **Swagger Link**                                                                                       |
 | ------------------ | -------- | ------------------------------------- | ------------------------------------------------------------------------------------------------------ |
 | /cells/convert/sql | POST     | Convert a spreadsheet to an SQL file. | [PostConvertWorkbookToSQL](https://reference.aspose.cloud/cells/#/Conversion/PostConvertWorkbookToSQL) |

+**Prerequisites**

+- A valid Aspose Cloud access token.
+- The source Excel file must be stored in a supported storage location (e.g., default storage or a specified `storageName`).

+**Notes**

+- Supported Excel formats include XLS, XLSX, and XLSM.
+- Maximum file size for conversion is 200 MB.
+- Only the first worksheet is converted to SQL by default; additional options are not currently exposed.

 ### **Query Parameter**